zone117x/DirtyText/README.md

 We discovered such a holy grail element: the [`singlton tag`](http://webdesign.about.com/od/htmltags/qt/html-void-elements.htm) known as `hr`.

-Yes, that's right, the often forgotten, good ol' [`horizontal rule element`](https://developer.mozilla.org/en-US/docs/HTML/Element/hr).
+Yes that's right - the often forgotten, good ol' [`horizontal rule element`](https://developer.mozilla.org/en-US/docs/HTML/Element/hr).
 Thus far, the hr is the only element we have found which works for this purpose.
 We apply some basic CSS resets to the element and it works like a charm.
 Who would have though?